 Given that football calls on athletes to work together while laying it all on the line, it should be no surprise that the ideal training regimen requires coordination and teamwork.
 Yet few strength training tools exist that allow players to build individual strength while at the same time working together and increasing morale.
 The VertiMax is one such tool.
 View more VertiMax football training information on the main Football Training page.

 If you’re a coach looking to get the most out of your players this year, consider these 4 football team training drills as a showcase of the VertiMax team-building potential.

 Quick Pass Drill

 The Quick Pass Drill is a favorite because it builds strength and increases skill.
 When players think of strength training, they often picture themselves sitting in a gym making unnatural movements that target just one or two muscles.
 This drill is proof that the VertiMax allows athletes to practice their natural movements while building strength.
-The drill requires two athletes, a QB and receiver, to strap into the VVertiMax Raptor (each athlete should be strapped into his own VertiMax ).
+The drill requires two athletes, a QB, and a receiver to strap into the VertiMax Raptor (each athlete should be strapped into his own VertiMax ).
 The receiver loads resistance at the waist, while the QB loads resistance there and at the ankle of the throwing foot.
 Both athletes start at “the line of scrimmage,” and the QB jumps back into a passing position.
 Meanwhile, the back runs a route, looks up when complete, and catches the ball.

 Lateral Motion Training

 Originally developed with basketball in mind, this drill can be completed by four athletes at a time.
 Place the Raptor in a field with plenty of room on both sides, and attach a resistance band to each athlete’s waist.
 The athletes then shuffle sideways for ten meters, touch a cone, and then shuffle back.
 This drill builds lateral movement and proper form.
 For an additional workout in this configuration, try having each athlete practice a series of 6 lunges from the start position before walking back.

 Side-by-Side Speed Training